coriolinus/solitaire/README.md

 It would have been much easier in some ways to use vectors instead of arrays to represent the deck, but it would have meant heap allocations.
 Right now, everything is on the stack; this should have pretty decent throughput, if I ever get around to benchmarking it.

+The `textbyte` package uses a lot of trait objects, the consequence of which is that there's some indirection on function invocation for its traits.
+That's probably fine; in most cases, each of those functions will be called only a very few times for any given program execution, so they shouldn't represent an appreciable slowdown.
+While it's possible to work around that with a different design, the usage pattern is a lot uglier: nested function calls instead of call chains.

 ## Testing

 Because const generics are not yet (early 2020) a thing in Rust, the size of a deck is hardcoded as a constant.
 However, for testing purposes, it's much simpler and clearer when the deck is much smaller and made of simple integers, not cards.
 Therefore, certain basic